Here’s a reality of life: we all get stuck in a rut occasionally.

 This simple action has been one of the most important things I’ve done.
 When I’m procrastinating and beating myself up for not doing the work, my default action is to scroll through my phone.

-There are some days where I’ve literally spent hours doing this.
+There are some days when I’ve literally spent hours doing this.
 Nothing about that is going to make you feel good.

 The simple fix?
 Put the phone someplace else.
 By adding friction to the process and making it more difficult to pull it out every time I feel the urge to, I’m spending much less time on it.